winfsp/hubfs/README.md

 ### File system representation

-By default HUBFS presents the following file system hierarchy: `/` *owner* `/` *repository* `/` *ref* `/` *path*
+By default HUBFS presents the following file system hierarchy: / *owner* / *repository* / *ref* / *path*

 - *Owner* represents the owner of repositories under GitHub.
 It may be a user or organization.
-An *owner* is presented as a subdirectory of the root directory that contains *repositories*.
+An *owner* is presented as a subdirectory of the root directory and contains *repositories*.
 However the root directory cannot be listed, because there are far too many owners to list.

 - *Repository* represents a repository owned by an *owner*.
 A *repository* is presented as a directory that contains *refs*.